 Please note that you will need to get your business established with the Province of BC and the Government of Canada before you apply for a municipal business licence.
 Reference the Business Licence Guide for more information.

 STEP 2: Application with the City of Merritt

-- Inter-Community Business Licence (ICBL) (In addition to the Regular Business Licence, application fee included)
+- Inter-Community Business Licence (ICBL) (Optional add-on to Regular Business Licence; application fee included)

 - Building Inspector

 - Cross Connection Control Coordinator

 If you require all three inspections above, the cost would total $150 (or $50 per inspection).
 Each inspection includes one follow-up inspection.